Research Project

 The Project

-Building on the findings of the birds and pesticides project, SongBird Survival is continuing to collaborate the relationship with the University of Sussex by funding the 'Do Veterinary drugs harm nesting tits?' project.
+Building on the findings of the birds and pesticides research, SongBird Survival is continuing to build the relationship with the University of Sussex by funding the 'Do veterinary drugs harm nesting tits?' project.
+The project will be done in collaboration with Dr Julia Schroeder at Imperial College London using Silwood Park as the site*.

-In January 2024 Dr Cannelle Tassin de Montaigu began a 2-year postdoctoral research project, to explore the impact of spot-on flea treatments could have an impact on the breeding and survival of nesting tits.
+In January 2024 Dr Cannelle Tassin de Montaigu began a 2-year postdoctoral research project, to explore if spot-on flea treatments could have an impact on the breeding and survival of nesting tits.

 Many species of songbird use dog, cat and livestock hair in their nests, often as cushioning before laying eggs.
 This project hypothesises pesticide treated pet and livestock hair could be present within nests, potentially affecting eggs and chicks.